manuvazquez/gift-wrapper/README.md

 ### Questions

 Questions are specified through another *YAML* file.
 The first parameter, `pictures base directory`, refers to the base directory that will be created in the remote host for all your embedded images.
 It is meant to separate different question banks (so that you can have, e.g., directories `quiz 1` and `quiz 2`).
 The remaining of the file is a **list of categories**, and inside each one there is a **list of questions**.
 Hopefully, the format is clear from either the name of the settings and/or its companion comments.
-You are probably better of taking a look at the [provided example](bank.yaml).
+You are probably better off taking a look at the [provided example](bank.yaml).

 ### Example

-If you run the program inside the `gift-wrapper` directory as is, it will process the sample `bank.yaml` which includes a `.tex`, a `.svg` and some mathematical formulas, and will generate a `bank.gift` file which you can import from Moodle (choosing the GIFT format when asked).
+If you run the program inside the `gift-wrapper` directory as is, it will process the sample `bank.yaml` which includes a `.tex`, a `.svg` and some mathematical formulas, and will generate a `bank.gift.txt` file which you can import from Moodle (choosing the GIFT format when asked).

 ## Including images